dortania/OpenCore-Post-Install/laptop-specific/battery.md

 ::: details Battery Patching Resources

+* Note: If you are using the ECEnabler kext, you do not need to split EC fields as shown in the guides below.
+This means that you can use the field names in your DSDT directly instead of through utility methods (e.g. `B1B2`, `B1B4`, `RE1B`, and `RECB`).

 ## Dual Battery

 Because macOS does not properly support systems with dual-batteries, you have to merge the two batteries in ACPI.